NasirAbdirahman/NodeJS-CLI/README.md

 ## Usage

 This script sorts SPECIFIC .txt files in the file folder.
 Comma delimited, pipe delimited and space delimited input files.
 The order of properties are different for each .txt file.
-After sorting the properties are displayed; "last name, first name, gender, date of birth, favorite color"
+After sorting the properties are displayed by "last name, first name, gender, date of birth, favorite color"

 ## Contact